Bonito Generation: Composition

+Commercial performance

+Bonito Generation was released on 21 October 2016 by Double Denim Records, whereupon it peaked at number nine on the US World Albums Chart (Billboard).
+On 12 July 2017, Bonito Generation was released for the Japanese market by the Sony Music Entertainment Japan subsidiary label Around the World.
+Following the band's signing to Polyvinyl Record Co., Bonito Generation was re-issued on 11 January 2019, whereupon it peaked at number 15 on the US Vinyl Albums Chart (Billboard).

 Critical reception

-Bonito Generation received widespread acclaim upon its release.
-Based on seven reviews, the aggregates review website Metacritic awarded Bonito Generation an 81 out of 100 rating, indicating "universal acclaim".
+Bonito Generation was met with positive reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the release has an average score of 81 based on seven reviews, meaning that it has received "universal acclaim".
+Fellow music aggregator AnyDecentMusic? likewise gave the album an average score of 7.4/10, based on eight reviews.

 Reviewing the album for AllMusic, Heather Phares wrote, "Packed with breezy, witty, should-be hits, Bonito Generation is a winning mix of subversive art and genuine heart."
 Joe Rivers of Clash stated, "The production is disarmingly joyous and, thanks to a predilection for early '90s dance, some of the tracks here are absolute bangers."
 Jamie Milton of DIY magazine opined that the band had "perfected the quick fix formula" with the album, which included "a dozen giant would-be singles".
 While Milton wrote that the album "crams together a bunch of massive singles, melted into a sometimes grating dose of glucose," the review concluded that "that's the compromise for penning twelve monster hits."
 Milton also complimented the band for not "taking the piss" with the album and instead earnestly embracing their act.

 Kate Hutchinson of The Guardian wrote that "Their no-fat nuggets have the hyper-slickness of kawaii J-pop, while harking back to an era (the 90s, obv) when high-concept chart hits were as ubiquitous as boy bands' curtains".
 However, she noted, "Their songs are best when they stop being so satirically cutesy and zip somewhere else."